Ivan-Mol/Ivan-Mol/README.md

-## Hi there!
+## Info:

+Hi everyone!
 During my studies, I worked on several projects that allowed me to apply my Java skills and gain practical experience.
 One of my notable projects involved developing a web application using Spring Boot and integrating it with a MySQL database.
 I successfully implemented features such as user authentication, CRUD operations, and RESTful API endpoints.
 I am passionate about staying updated with advancements in the Java ecosystem and continuously learning new technologies.
 I enjoy challenging myself and exploring innovative solutions to complex problems.

 This repository contains projects and code examples showcasing my skills and experience as a Java developer.
 Here, you will find a collection of Java applications, algorithms, and frameworks that I have worked on.